 As the signature gay bar in Vancouver, Canada, Pumpjack keeps a mixed crowd most days of the week.
 And as you might expect, it’s dominated by gay men.
 Pumpjack is casual during the week, but turns into more of a fleshy nightclub on Friday and Saturday nights.
 It’s noteworthy too for its large, recurring event schedule.
 Expect a $5 cover on busy nights and lines – including some kink-specific crowds.
 Drinks are fairly priced and there’s almost always a special going on.
 Visit at the end of the week for the popular “Kegger Sunday”.

 1138 Davie St, Vancouver, BC V6E 4L7, Canada

 Regularly scheduled drag shows put Junction on the list of clubs to visit for weekday entertainment.
 Even on a Wednesday night, the Barron Gurl Show put on quite an act.
 This bar features an event almost every night, including it’s own line of drag, trivia and comedy events.
 Food is offered, but it’s fairly standard American pub fare.
 Junction gets busy on Friday and Saturday, so it’s best to go early if you’ve got your heart on seeing a show and not waiting in line.

 1216 Bute St, Vancouver, BC V6E 1Z8, Canada

-The outside of XY looked intimidating, but it’s modern, clean and fresh as hell on the inside.
-It’s got the kind of comfortable and communal seating you’d expect from a lounge, alongside a large, well-staffed bar.
-XY makes it name on event nights, with karaoke on Tuesday and then five hours of live piano and show tunes on Wednesday.
-It’s a total riot and requests are taken of course.
-This is a mandatory stop in the Vancouver gay scene.
+The outside of XY looked intimidating, but it was modern, clean and fresh as hell on the inside.
+It’s had the kind of comfortable and communal seating you’d expect from a lounge, alongside a large, well-staffed bar.
+XY made its name on event nights, with karaoke on Tuesday and then five hours of live piano and show tunes on Wednesday.
+It was total riot and requests were taken of course.
+This was a mandatory stop in the Vancouver gay scene.

 1181 Davie St, Vancouver, BC V6E 1N2, Canada